EF-1 Tornado Touched Down In Burlington County During Saturday Storms, National Weather Service Confirms

 Apice is perhaps Springfield Township’s smallest weather watcher.
 Eyewitness News caught up with her dad as he was clearing fallen trees near their home.

-“Yeah, it worries me a little bit,” he said, “but I pretty much got everything cut down that could hit the house, so you know, I’m not too worried about it anymore.
+“Yeah, it worries me a little bit,” Ray Apice said, “but I pretty much got everything cut down that could hit the house, so you know, I’m not too, too worried about it anymore.
 There’s nothing you can do about it.”

-To see the current outages in your area, click here.MORE NEWS: Husband, Wife Dead After Fire At Berks County Home: Police
+To see the current outages in your area, click here.MORE NEWS: Philadelphians Personally Impacted By Gun Violence Come Together To Share Coping Strategies As Epidemic Worsens

 CBS3’s Jasmine Payoute contributed to this report.